galleonpt/NLW-Valoriza/README.md

 - Registration of compliments

-  [ ] The user must be authenticated in the application
+  [ x ] The user must be authenticated in the application

-  [ ] Users are not allowed to register a compliment for themselves
+  [ x ] Users are not allowed to register a compliment for themselves

-  [ ] It is not allowed to register compliments for invalid users
+  [ x ] It is not allowed to register compliments for invalid users

 ## Improvements